 Build a base: identity and single sign-on

 Be sure your services can ‘talk to each other’ with shared student and class-specific data, while allowing only the approved users to view and edit the information.
-Some solutions offer remote management of key functions, such as wiping a computer if it is lost.
-You may want to document the top scenarios faced by your users, from classroom instruction, assignments, testing and evaluations, to a student team video project using 3-D animation to illustrate a point.
-By prioritizing these frequent use cases, you can better determine where to put your resources to improve the experience for people in your organization.
+Some solutions offer remote management of key functions associated with user account management, such as automatically wiping a computer if it is lost.

 “The most notable benefits of Windows 10 have been the ease of application deployment, and the ease of user experience around the single sign-on.
-We project a significant increase for the high school students with regard to device utilization rates because of easy sign-on.
-As much as 50% improvement is anticipated.*”
+We project a significant increase for the high school students with regard to device utilization rates because of easy sign-on.”

 – Authors: Anderson, Cushing, and Ustav Arora., The Economic Value of Devices Operating the Windows 10 Platform for K-12 Educational Institutions.
 Framingham, MA: IDC, January 2017.

-Data security is an everyday concern.
-With more than 2.1 million malware samples being created and spread every week1, the community of solution providers is constantly at work developing new ways to protect your school.
+With more than 2.1 million malware samples being created and spread every week2, the community of solution providers is constantly at work developing new ways to protect your school.
 If any data is released inappropriately or lost, there is a potential risk of affecting people negatively with, in some cases, permanent harm.
-There are increasing reports of hackers blocking out users or holding data for ransom, and schools should be proactive to prevent attacks2.
+There are increasing reports of hackers blocking out users or holding data for ransom, and schools should be proactive to prevent attacks3.

 Begin by documenting the details of when data is delivered or exchanged within your information system.
 Include information like the data producer and recipient, and what specific action or intervention is the intended result of the data access.
-Determine how much training in security measures is needed by each type of user and make sure the solution you choose includes repeated, appropriate training in security measures for everyone.
+Then, determine how much training in security measures is needed by each type of user.

 “We are constantly threatened by ransomware and identity theft.
 Windows 10 allows us to make use of new tools to increase our level of security.”